likeamojay/ItEcrWorkflow/README.md

 1.Progam is autonomous and does not have to be run manually by IT.

-2. Expense Report ID or ECR number in this case, does not have to be typed in manually by director in approval form.
+2. Primary Key or ECR number in this case, does not have to be typed in manually by director in approval form.
 A supplementary script Automatically inserts it every time an approval form is submitted.